SamiAmarneh/AAUP_BUS/docs/firebase-integration.md

 1. **Real payment gateway** — student checkout uses a fake/demo payment page; no PayPal/Apple Pay backend.
 2. **Driver scanner → Firestore** — driver QR scan does not yet update `Reservation.status` to `Boarded`.
+3. **Driver pickup visibility** — reservation `pickup_location` / `pickup_coordinates` are stored in Firestore but not yet shown on the driver dashboard or scanner.
-3. **Non-Android platforms** — Firebase not initialized on iOS/web/desktop in current code.
+4. **Non-Android platforms** — Firebase not initialized on iOS/web/desktop in current code.
-4. **Firebase Storage, FCM, Analytics** — not used.
+5. **Firebase Storage, FCM, Analytics** — not used.

 ---